 (11) Brief description of how the work will be performed, including whether organizational staff, consultants, or contractors will be used.

-(f) The most recent financial audit (not more than 18 months old) of the applicant, or subdivision thereof, that will be performing the proposed work.
+The most recent financial audit (not more than 18 months old) of the applicant, or subdivision thereof, that will be performing the proposed work.
 If such an audit is not available, the latest financial information that shows the financial capacity of the applicant, or subdivision thereof, to perform the proposed work.
 Such information may include, but is not limited to, the most recent year-end balance sheet, income statement, and other appropriate data that identify the applicant’s resources.

-(g) The applicant’s Dun and Bradstreet Data Universal Numbering System (DUNS) number.
+The applicant’s Dun and Bradstreet Data Universal Numbering System (DUNS) number.

-Under the final rule, some provisions are changed to streamline the number of items requested (i.e., scope of work and marketing and outreach plan combined), reduce the financial information requirement, and allow the applicant to certify their organizational status rather than having to provide organizational documents.
-All other provisions remain unchanged.
+Under the final rule, some provisions changed to streamline the number of items requested (i.e., scope of work and marketing and outreach plan combined), reduce the financial information requirement, and allow the applicant to certify their organizational status rather than having to provide organizational documents.

+The final rule includes an application deadline (January 31 unless otherwise modified through a notice in the Federal Register), whereas the application deadline is currently announced via a notice in the Federal Register.

+All other application provisions remain the same as in the baseline program.

 Evaluation, scoring, and selecting applications

-Under the REAP interim rule, EA/REDA grant applications are evaluated using the same process as for RES/EEI grant applications, except that the provisions for technical merit do not apply to EA/REDA grant applications.
+Under the baseline program, EA/REDA grant applications are evaluated using the same process as for RES/EEI grant applications, except that the provisions for technical merit do not apply to EA/REDA grant applications.

 The Agency scores each application using the following criteria, with higher scoring applications receiving preference for funding: